-Use the Right Batteries

-Your transmitter uses AA

-batteries.
-Use new alkaline

-batteries.
-Do not use

-rechargeable AA cells to

-power the TQi transmitter,

-as they will not provide

-sufficient voltage for optimum

-transmitter performance.
+Use the Right Batteries Your transmitter uses AA batteries.
+Use new alkaline batteries.
+Do not use rechargeable AA cells to power the TQi transmitter, as they will not provide sufficient voltage for optimum transmitter performance.

-Caution: Discontinue running your model at the first sign of weak batteries (flashing red light on the transmitter) to avoid losing control.
+Caution: Discontinue running your model at the first sign of weak batteries (flashing red LED) to avoid losing control.